THE FESTIVAL TEAM

 Claire Jager brings a wealth of experience to the Festival.
 She is a director and producer, with award-winning films to her credit and has worked with the ABC as an Executive Producer; with SBS as a Commissioning Editor (Documentary); with the Australian Film Commission as a development executive, and Screen Australia as Investment Manager for Documentary.
 Alongside her role as curator of the annual screening programs and related screen-based media events, Claire also focuses on future directions with the CDoc team and the Board.

-Kyla Brettle – LOCALS Coordinator
+Kyla Brettle – LOCALS Coordinator & Communications

-Kyla Brettle makes soudrich audio documentaries and has a background in film production.
+Kyla Brettle makes soud-rich audio documentaries and has a background in film production.
 Her work has won international awards at New York Festivals and Third Coast International Audio Festival and she has been cited in Michael Rabigers’ ‘Directing the Documentary’ as ‘showing the way forward for filmmakers’.
 Kyla has also worked extensively at ABC Radio National – and for over a decade was a lecturer in radio and television within RMIT University’s Media Program.

 Deidre Gibb – Program Liaison